MeshachOpoku/ARTIFICIAL_INTELLIGENCE/README.md

 # ARTIFICIAL_INTELLIGENCE
-Just for fun on AI.I am having fun with AI walkthrough
+Just for fun on AI.
+I am having fun with AI walkthrough